iloveitaly/github-action-direnv-load-and-mask/readme.md

 The primary downside of using direnv to manage secrets is they are *not* masked by default.
 This action attempts to mask secrets in the environment with a `mask_all` in case you want all secrets hidden by default.

+[This was extracted from this python repo](https://github.com/iloveitaly/python-starter-template), if you are looking for an example of how to integrate this into your project.

 ## Features

 - Automatically loads `.envrc` files using `direnv`